andres20980/kasten-docs/docs/usage.md

 - Enable object versioning on the bucket.
 - Enable object retention lock on the bucket.
 - If using minimal permissions with the credentials, storage.objects.setRetention permission is also required.

+### Veeam Data Cloud Vault Immutability â

+There are no special setup requirements to configure Veeam Vault immutability.
+See Setting up Immutability for Veeam Vault for more details.

 ## Location Profiles page â